 The Council will have many challenges over the next five years, but also many opportunities.
 Top of the challenges is the shrinking public sector budget, which means that every council in Scotland must operate with less money for the foreseeable future.
 We will be looking for new ways to provide Council services, and empowering communities to do more for themselves.
 Despite the Council's recent success in securing funding for the internal ferry service for one year, we urgently need to secure longer term fairer funding with the Scottish Government, including the replacement of the ferry fleet to bring the service levels up to equal those enjoyed elsewhere in Scotland.
-New opportunities include the Islands (Scotland) Bill, which offers more autonomy for island communities and a commitment to "island-proof" Scottish legislation.
+New opportunities and a commitment to "island-proof" Scottish legislation.
 In the longer term, the Islands Deal presents a unique opportunity to achieve a transformational scale of investment in Scotland's island communities.

 To meet these challenges, the Council will take an enterprising stance and increase the pace of change.
 We will need to adopt an approach to managing risk which minimises bureaucracy and fosters an innovative culture.
-Whatever lies ahead, your Council will work tirelessly to safeguard our cherished islands, and achieve the best possible outcomes for the people of Orkney.
+Whatever lies ahead, your Council will work tirelessly to safeguard our cherished islands and achieve the best possible outcomes for the people of Orkney.